laksh-saini/laksh-saini/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions to solve the problems of the community.\
-🎓 &nbsp;I'm currently learning flutter and design.\
-🌱 &nbsp;I'm on track to become a full stack developer and designer.\
+🌱 &nbsp;I'm on track to become a full stack developer.\
-✍️ &nbsp;In my free time, I like to read books and talk to my friends :D.\
+✍️ &nbsp;In my free time, I like to read books and surf the web.\
-💬 &nbsp;Feel free to reach out to me for any competition or volunteering, or just for some interesting discussion.\
+💬 &nbsp;Feel free to reach out to me for a collab or some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at lakshsaini29@gmail.com!
 I'll try to respond as soon as I can.
 <!-- 📄 &nbsp;Please have a look at my [Résumé](https://www.adityavsingh.com/resume.html) for more details about me.
 I'm open to feedback and suggestions! -->